Edward VIII: Education

 Initially, Edward was tutored at home by Hélène Bricka.
 When his parents travelled the British Empire for almost nine months following the death of Queen Victoria in 1901, young Edward and his siblings stayed in Britain with their grandparents, Queen Alexandra and King Edward VII, who showered their grandchildren with affection.
 Upon his parents' return, Edward was placed under the care of two men, Frederick Finch and Henry Hansell, who virtually brought up Edward and his siblings for their remaining nursery years.

 Edward was kept under the strict tutorship of Hansell until almost thirteen years old.
 Private tutors taught him German and French.
-Edward took the examination to enter the Royal Naval College, Osborne, and began there in 1907.
+He took the examination to enter the Royal Naval College, Osborne, and began there in 1907.
 Hansell had wanted Edward to enter school earlier, but the prince's father had disagreed.
 Following two years at Osborne College, which he did not enjoy, Edward moved on to the Royal Naval College at Dartmouth.
 A course of two years, followed by entry into the Royal Navy, was planned.